coreyjon85/HygenicSteamGenerator/README.md

                           Level
                           Flow
 ```
-We've demonstrated:
+SITREP:

-The PREEMPT_RT kernel is stable.
++ The PREEMPT_RT kernel is stable.
-The Intel I210 is operating reliably with the IgH Generic driver.
++ The Intel I210 is operating reliably with the IgH Generic driver.
-The EtherCAT master starts automatically via systemd.
++ The EtherCAT master starts automatically via systemd.
-The bus topology is detected correctly after a reboot.
++ The bus topology is detected correctly after a reboot.
-The E-bus communication through the EK1100 is functioning.
++ The E-bus communication through the EK1100 is functioning.
-Additional terminals are automatically enumerated.
++ Additional terminals are automatically enumerated.
-Communication is occurring without packet loss.
++ Communication is occurring without packet loss.

 Stage 1 Acceptance Criterion: After a complete power cycle, the controller automatically starts the EtherCAT master, binds the Intel I210 interface, enumerates the EK1100, EL1008, and EL2008, reports zero lost frames, and requires no manual intervention.